hades-264/FoodMart/README.md

+##FoodMart
-FoodMart - An E-Commerce platform for Grocery management.
+- An E-Commerce platform for Grocery management.